-The MIDP estimated cost of attendance assumes full time enrollment and includes both direct education costs billed by Duke University for year one of your program and the indirect estimated costs representing living expenses based on nine months of living off campus in the Durham area.
+The MIDP estimated cost of attendance assumes full-time enrollment and includes both direct education costs billed by Duke University for year one of your program and indirect estimated living expenses based on nine months of living off campus in the Durham area.

-This cost of attendance estimate is based on the fall and spring terms (9 months).
+This cost of attendance for 2026-2027 estimate is based on the fall and spring terms (9 months).

 |---|---|---|---|